ladromelaboratoire/WP_old_browser/readme.md

 It delivers to visitor a proper web page which explain the incompatibility and the process to upgrade the the web-browser through useful links.
 The simple HTML served may be supported by any browser.

+It has been developped according to [KISS principle](https://en.wikipedia.org/wiki/KISS_principle) : do the job simply, efficiently, silently.
+That means no admin page, no database use.

 # Plugin description

 ## Revision history